 - Ensure there is plenty of ventilation under, over, and around hay storage, and that it is properly dried and cured.
 A separate hay barn is even better.

 - Compost away from the barn and ensure manure is properly turned.

 - Keep barns clean and free of dust, cobwebs, trash, oily tack or hoof cleaning rags, soiled paper towels and other easily ignited fire hazards.

 - Store hay, bedding, gasoline, oil products, scrap wood, tractors, and vehicles in separate building locations.

 - Consider alternate bedding choices to straw that will slow the development of smoke and flames.

-- Be aware that aerosol spray cans left in the sun can build up heat and pressure and explode, as can flammable liquids (such as alcohol) kept in tight spaces like tack boxes.
+- Be aware that aerosol spray cans left in the sun can build up heat and pressure and explode, as can flammable liquids (such as alcohol) that are kept in tight spaces like tack boxes.

-- Build the barn out of the most non-combustible materials affordable (metal siding, concrete block walls, fire retardant treated lumber, fire-resistant insulation)
+- Build the barn out of the most non-combustible materials affordable (metal siding, concrete block walls, fire retardant treated lumber, fire-resistant insulation).

 - Put up a solid, non-flammable wall anywhere possible to compartmentalize the building and delay a fire.